 The extract in vanilla extract’s name is there because the flavor is extracted from the vanilla bean using alcohol.
-Vanilla extract is an essential for desserts and should be one of the staples in your spice cabinet if you bake regularly.
-If you run out unexpectedly or can’t find the pure version (as opposed to the imitation version) there are quite a few vanilla extract substitutes for you to use.
+Vanilla extract is essential for many desserts and baked goods, particularly cookies and cakes.
+If you run out unexpectedly or can’t find the pure version (as opposed to the imitation version) there are some of the best vanilla extract substitutes for you to use.

 All you need to make vanilla extract are some vanilla beans and a form of alcohol.
 Note that while this is an effective substitute for the pre-made stuff, it is not a quick one as it will take time for the vanilla flavor to infuse into the alcohol.
 The good news is that the results are worth the wait.

 You can use any type of vanilla beans to make your vanilla extract as long as you realize that the quality of the beans has a direct impact on the quality of the final product.
 Each type of bean will result in a different type of extract.
-Fruitier beans make a fruitier extract while the spicy beans give a spicier version.
+Fruitier beans make a fruitier extract while earthier beans will provide an earthier taste.

 Make your vanilla extract by splitting three beans lengthwise and adding them to about 1 cup of your preferred alcohol.
 You should let it sit for at least a month but the longer you let it sit before using it, the stronger and more complex the flavor will become.

 Vanilla beans are pungent enough that you can infuse the flavor into sugar, as well as into liquids.
 Vanilla sugar uses sugar as the medium rather than alcohol.
 Since almost all recipes that call for vanilla are sweet, swapping out some (or all) of your sweetener for vanilla-flavored sugar should pose no problem at all.